 You’re probably nervous, we understand that.
 Becoming a commercial pilot is a long-held dream for most candidates, so we expect you to feel a bit on edge.
-On the day, we’ll do our best to help you feel at ease and this post explains what your visit to Oxford will entail so you can prepare thoroughly and demonstrate your potential on the day.
+On the day, we’ll do our best to help you feel at ease, but read on to learn about what your experience will entail, so you can prepare thoroughly and demonstrate your potential on the day.

 Computer-Based Testing (CBT)

 The CBT will assess a variety of skills using our online tool, which could include some or all of the following:

 - Complex Control